notdevkey/notdevkey.github.io/content/biggest-mistake.md

 categories = ["Thoughts", "Guides"]
 +++

 Mistakes are good.
 They imply you're in an uncomfortable place.
-It was so painful I left the company.
-But the business keeps chasing me to this day.
+I was so uncomfortable I left the place.
+But the place keeps chasing me till this day.

 <!-- more -->